techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/line-keys.md

 1. **Update the Teams phone to version 1449/1.0.94.2024101709** After updating the phone, you notice a new home screen experience on your device with a dedicated place for your line keys.
 To update your Teams phones, see [Update your phones remotely](remote-update-teams-phones.md).
 Verify that you're running Android version 1449/1.0.94.2024101709.
 You can see the version in the Teams admin center or on the device under **Settings** > **About** or **Settings** > **Teams settings** > **About**.

+> [!NOTE]
+>With this update, line keys are available for nontouch Teams phone and Teams phones with sidecars.

 2. **To assign a contact for speed dial:** Select on **Assign line key** and search for an existing contact including a PSTN contact, or add a new one.

 - When you first start to assign line keys, you see: